apache/hudi/website/blog/2021-08-18-virtual-keys.md

 to an existing field ) for now.

 #### Supported Key Generators with CopyOnWrite(COW) table:
-SimpleKeyGenerator, ComplexKeyGenerator, CustomKeyGenerator, TimestampBasedKeyGenerator and NonPartitionedKeyGenerator.
+SimpleKeyGenerator, ComplexKeyGenerator, CustomKeyGenerator, TimestampBasedKeyGenerator and NonpartitionedKeyGenerator.

 #### Supported Key Generators with MergeOnRead(MOR) table:
 SimpleKeyGenerator